InteropIO/finsemble-seed/src/samples/toolbar/README.md

 The toolbar supports a "right," "left," and "center" section and those are created based on the `align` property of the items on the toolbar.
 It then creates buttons for each config (see below for a sample config) item in the `menuItems` based on the `type` property.
 The currently created types are:

 - menu - This will create a `MenuLauncher` type Finsemble button, which is specifically designed to launch menus.
 When the toolbar loads, it pre-spawns all menu components in a hidden state to improve performance.
-- workspace - This will create a Workspace Launcher Button which is designed to launch workspaces.
+- workspace - This will create a Workspace Launcher button which is designed to launch workspaces.
 - component - This will create a `AppLauncher` type Finsemble button, which is designed to spawn a Finsemble component.
 - seperator - This will create a seperator.
 - reactComponent - This is used to insert custom react components into the toolbar.

-It also uses a customized Finsemble Button as the `overflowMenuControl` for the "center" section of the Finsemble Toolbar Section.
+It also uses a customized Finsemble button as the `overflowMenuControl` for the "center" section of the Finsemble Toolbar Section.

-Another customized Finsemble Button, the Workspace Launcher Button, provides a way to switch to a specific workspace.
+Another customized Finsemble button, the Workspace Launcher button, provides a way to switch to a specific workspace.
 The click event for the button dispatches a message to the [Workspace Management Menu](https://github.com/ChartIQ/finsemble-seed/tree/master/src/samples/workspaceManagementMenu) for switching workspaces.

 ## Config and Dynamic Updates